Arizona Board of Nursing Revised Date 03/10; 9/13, 5/20, 7/21

 Anesthetic agents are medications which cause partial or complete loss of sensation with or without loss of consciousness.

-Immediately available is defined as being present on site, in the unit of care and not otherwise engaged in any other uninterruptable procedure or task.
+Immediately available is defined as being present in the facility and not otherwise engaged in any other uninterruptable procedure or task.

 IV push is the direct injection of medication via an IV.
 The rate of injection is determined by the type of the medication being given and the patient’s response.